 Dr Kristal and Vennekens-Kelly surveyed some expatriates who offered the following tips:

-•Document what you have agreed to.
+• Document what you have agreed to.

-•Keep a notebook by the bed if loved ones are in hospital so all family members can enter information.
+• Keep a notebook by the bed if loved ones are in hospital so all family members can enter information.

-•Try to be Skyped into doctor’s examinations.
+• Try to be Skyped into doctor’s examinations.

-•Periodically check in with the support team.
+• Periodically check in with the support team.

-•Spend time with relatives while they are healthy.
+• Spend time with relatives while they are healthy.

 There are many challenges for children impacted by the divorce of their parents while on assignment.
 Identifying the needs of the children, visitation matters and managing relationships with the extended family is an ongoing process that requires constant revaluation and negotiation.
 In addition, divorce may change immigration status; ‘home’ may not be home and possible repatriation means that children may ‘lose’ a parent, and their ideas of family and culture may change.

-As Dr Kristal and Vennekens-Kelly put it: ‘missing out on events impacts your connection to those you love.’
+As Dr Kristal and Vennekens-Kelly put it: ‘absence on events impacts your connection to those you love.’
 You aren’t there to build shared memories.
 This can trigger feelings of sadness, loss, guilt and loneliness.
 When you’re next in the company of your family and the event comes up in conversation, these feelings are raised again.

-•Discuss rather than avoid the topic.
+• Discuss rather than avoid the topic.

-•Try to creatively find ways to participate and express interest in the event.
+• Try to creatively find ways to participate and express interest in the event.

-•Accept that some people will be upset with you.
+• Accept that some people will be upset with you.

-•Celebrate the event on your next visit.
+• Celebrate the event on your next visit.

-•Decide which events are important for you to attend.
+• Decide which events are important for you to attend.

 Dr Kristal suggests setting aside funds for travel throughout the year.
 Additionally, if you can’t attend something like a funeral, it may be of benefit to visit later.